google-deepmind/mujoco/doc/XMLreference.rst

 This element creates a 3-axis force sensor.
 The sensor outputs three numbers, which are the interaction force between a child and a parent body, expressed in the site frame defining the sensor.
 The convention is that the site is attached to the child body, and the force points from the child towards the parent.
-To change the sign of the sensor reading, use the scale attribute.
 The computation here takes into account all forces acting on the system, including contacts as well as external perturbations.
 Using this sensor often requires creating a dummy body welded to its parent (i.e., having no joint elements).

 :at:`name`, :at:`noise`, :at:`cutoff`, :at:`user`
    See :ref:`CSensor`.